Satay Sweet potato and Kale Curry

 Get the kale on top and slowly stir it down into the curry, if the kale needs more liquid to become soft, add some hot water on top.
 Allow the kale to wilt down, around 5/10 minutes.

-Now itβs time to serve up.
+Now itโs time to serve up.
 Optional, add some yoghurt on the side and chilli flakes on top.
 Enjoy!

-Nutritional information, per serving (not including side dish)
+Nutritional information, per serving

 kcal: 324